metoppv/improver/doc/source/metadata/Reference.rst

 units
 *****

-This netCDF variable attribute provides the units of measurement for the quantity. in a string form recognised by the Unidata's `UDUNITS package`_
+This netCDF variable attribute provides the units of measurement for the quantity in a string form recognised by the Unidata's `UDUNITS package`_

-This **must** be present,and for IMPROVER this **must** be SI units, with the exception that ``degrees`` (rather than ``radians``) are used for wind direction.
+This **must** be present and for IMPROVER this **must** be SI units, with the exception that ``degrees`` (rather than ``radians``) are used for wind direction.
-Non-dimensional quantities, such as IMPROVER probabilities have units set to ``1``.
+Non-dimensional quantities, such as IMPROVER probabilities, have units set to ``1``.

 weather_code